GenomicsMachineLearning/Breast-Cancer-Pathology-Dataset/README.md

-# Breast Cancer Imaging Datasets – Hao’s Notes
+# Breast Cancer Imaging Datasets

-Personal notes about breast cancer imaging datasets I use in my PhD
+This is the summary of breast cancer imaging datasets I use in my PhD
 (WSIs, patch–level datasets, segmentation / nuclei labels, clinical & drug–response data, etc.).

 Inspired by: curated lists like *Breast-Cancer-Imaging-Datasets*.